msiemens/tinydb/docs/usage.rst

 .. hint:: You can set ``cache_size`` to ``None`` to make the cache unlimited in size.
 Also, you can set ``cache_size`` to 0 to disable it.

+.. hint:: When using an unlimited cache size and ``test()`` queries, TinyDB will store a reference to the test function.
+As a result of that behavior long-running applications that use ``lambda`` functions as a test function may experience memory leaks.

 Storage & Middleware
 --------------------